If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Hot chicken If you’ve heard all about Nashville hot fried chicken, you’ll be eager to check out this local staple.
 The original Prince’s Hot Chicken shack is your best bet – and you can find their food truck downtown during the week.
 Hattie B’s, a local chain isn’t a bad choice either.

 For three generations, the family-run Swett’s meat-and-three has attracted a cross-section of Nashville.
 The Black-owned cafeteria attracts celebrities, politicians, office workers and college students, all looking for down-home Southern dishes.
+The Germantown Pub, another Black-owned eatery, offers delicious and unpretentious pub fare.

 For another Nashville classic, try the biscuits and red-eye gravy at Loveless Cafe.
 You’ll be dining in the steps of the Beatles, and every star that has passed through Nashville.